tldr-pages/tldr/pages/linux/quickget.md

 > See also: `quickemu`.
 > More information: <https://github.com/quickemu-project/quickemu>.

-- Display the list of all supported guest OSes, versions and variants:
+- Display the list of all supported guest operating systems, versions and variants:

 `quickget list`